sindresorhus/get-windows/readme.md

 It works on macOS, Linux, and Windows 7+.

 **Note**: On Windows, there isn't a clear notion of a "Window ID".
 Instead it returns the memory address of the window "handle" in the `id` property.
 That "handle" is unique per window, so it can be used to identify them.
-[Read more…](https://msdn.microsoft.com/en-us/library/windows/desktop/ms632597(v=vs.85).aspx#window_handle).
+[Read more…](https://msdn.microsoft.com/en-us/library/windows/desktop/ms632597(v=vs.85).aspx#window_handle)

+### Linux support

+Wayland is not supported.
+For security reasons, Wayland does not provide a way to identify the active window.
+[Read more…](https://stackoverflow.com/questions/45465016)

 ## Electron usage